applidget/flowqueues/README.md

 - Concurrency setting for each task

 ##Basic usage
-**NB: THIS DOES NOT WORK YET AND IS ONLY A SPECIFICATION OF HOW FLOWQUEUES WILL BE USED IN THE FUTURE**

 First require `flowqueues` and `redis` and create a redisClient as you usually do: